mietek/halcyon-website/pages/guide/index.md

 Halcyon is designed to install applications by building all required dependencies on the fly.

 The build machine must be capable of compiling and linking Haskell programs.
-At least 4 GB of memory is recommended, as many common Cabal packages will fail to build on a machine with less than 2 GB of memory available.
+At least 4 GB of memory is recommended, as many common Cabal packages will fail to build on a machine with less than 2 GB of memory installed.

 ### Installing Halcyon